cbare/cbare.github.io/_drafts/how-machine-learning-fails.md

 Self-driving cars, replacing radiologists with AI...
 They haven't happened in the time-frames imagined a few years ago.
 They may well happen at some point, but not this year or next.
 The point is that it's quite hard to judge in advance the tractability of a problem.
 The next increment in performance might be exponentially harder than the previous one.

-Framing a problem into a tractable form is an underrated part of machine learning.
+ a problem into a tractable form is an underrated part of machine learning.

 ## Data quality